Little League®: A History

 Meet the Team

-The second half of Greg’s career has embraced a move into documentary filmmaking, during which time he has written, co-produced, directed and photographed 18 documentary films for public television, several of which have been nationally distributed.
-His work has taken him to locations on five continents.
-He has been nominated for an Emmy Award, and has received a Cine Golden Eagle and Telly Silver and Bronze awards for his film work.
+The second half of Greg’s career has embraced a move into documentary filmmaking, during which time he has written, co-produced, directed, photographed and edited more than 20 documentary films for public television, six of which have acquired national carriage.
+His filmmaking has taken him to locations on five continents.